I'm Not What You Think I Am

 2: Don’t let students choose their teammates for group projects.
 “Oftentimes professors think it’s good to let students choose their own teams.
 But if you’re the last to be picked, that can ignite stereotype threat,” said Gregory.

 3: Don’t single out women or underrepresented minority students in a classroom discussion simply to highlight that they can offer a different perspective.
-“That’s actually the worst thing you can do,” said but it usually makes them feel uncomfortable.”
+“That’s actually the worst thing you can do because it usually makes them feel uncomfortable,” she added.

 Looking back on her experiences, Gregory says finishing her degree fulfilled two important aspects of her life: finishing what we start and making a difference for a future generation of engineers.